-Where there is a continued or increased concern, class teachers will hold a discussion with parents and with the SENDCO and an SEND support plan will be created and implemented; this includes small achievable targets which are reviewed every term with the class teacher, SENDCO and parents.
-The child will be added to the school's SEND register.
+Where a child moves to the SEND register, parents will be informed and a SEND support plan will be created, shared with parents and implemented; this includes small achievable targets which are reviewed jointly every term with the class teacher, SENDCO and parents.
 Progress towards both long term outcomes and age related expectations is tracked termly by the SENDCO.
 Where a child continues to make less than expected progress, despite interventions, specialist outside agencies will be called upon to support the child and work alongside teachers, support staff and parents.